 The Minnesota Biological Survey (MBS) is an effort by the MNDNR that "systematically collects, interprets, and delivers baseline data on the distribution and ecology of rare plants, rare animals, native plant communities, and functional landscapes needed to guide decision making" (MNDNR 2018a).
 The survey has led to the development of geospatial databases that represent the highest quality native plant communities remaining in surveyed counties, and sites of biodiversity significance within Minnesota that can help with decision making when planning development and conservation efforts.
 Biodiversity significance ranks include outstanding, high, moderate, and below.
-Sites with a rank of "outstanding" contain the rarest species and outstanding examples of the rarest native plant communities and/or the largest, most ecologically intact or functional landscapes.
+Sites with a rank of "outstanding" contain the rarest species and outstanding examples of the rarest native plant communities, or important functional landscapes.
 Sites with a rank of "high" contain very good quality occurrences of the rarest species, high-quality native plant communities, or important functional landscapes.
-Sites with a rank of "moderate" contain occurrences of rare species, moderately disturbed native plant communities, and/or landscapes that have strong potential for recovery of native plant communities and characteristic ecological processes.
+Sites with a rank of "are species, moderately disturbed native plant communities, and/or landscapes that have strong potential for recovery of native plant communities and characteristic ecological processes.
 Sites ranked "below" lack occurrences of rare species or do not meet MBS standards for other rankings (MNDNR 2018a).